SoccerNet/sn-tracking/README.md

 ## How to download SoccerNet-tracking

-The data for the train and test sets will be available at the beginning of February 2022 and the challenge set around mid-February.
+The data for the train and test sets will be available at the beginning of March 2022 and the challenge set around mid-March.

 <!--
 A [SoccerNet pip package](https://pypi.org/project/SoccerNet/) to easily download the data and the annotations is available.